Technical-writing-mentorship-program/Technicalwritingcourse/content/docs/TechnicalWritingCourse/information_gathering.md

 ### 1. Systematic Data Collection:

+##### i.
+Follow your Research Plan:
-* **Follow your Research Plan**: Your research plan already includes the goal of your document, the specific topics you would cover, and the questions your document should answer.
+Your research plan already includes the goal of your document, the specific topics you would cover, and the questions your document should answer.
 Follow these systematically, collecting information according to them.
 This will help you stay organized and on track, ensuring you cover all the necessary areas.
+##### ii.
+Adapt:
-* **Adapt**: Information is always evolving, so be prepared to alter your research plan as new information emerges.
+Information is always evolving, so be prepared to alter your research plan as new information emerges.
+##### iii.
+Have a Documentation Strategy:
-* **Have a Documentation Strategy**: There are various ways of documenting your findings.
+There are various ways of documenting your findings.
 Choose one and stay consistent with it.
 This will make it easier and quicker to recover and reference information later.

 ### 2. Note-Taking and Organization

+##### i.
+Effective Note-Taking Techniques:
-* **Effective Note-Taking Techniques**: Implementing the Cornell method or mind mapping can make your note-taking process more efficient.
+Implementing the Cornell method or mind mapping can make your note-taking process more efficient.
 You can even choose to combine them, whichever works best for you.
 This will help you in documenting and retrieving information effectively.
+##### ii.
+Categorization and Tagging:
-* **Categorization and Tagging**: Using categories, tags, or labels to organize your notes will make it easier to find information, identify knowledge gaps, and connect information.
+Using categories, tags, or labels to organize your notes will make it easier to find information, identify knowledge gaps, and connect information.

 ### 3. Cross-verification and Fact-Checking